adalessa/laravel-nvim-docs/source/docs/getting-started.md

 ### App {#getting-started-app}

 Inspire by Laravel the plugin has an `app` helper that allows you to quickly use it in keymaps, plugins, etc.
-Having access and control at your disposal.
+Having access and control of it at your disposal.

-To acess just use just require laravel and take `app` property. it's the recomended way of use it.
+To access it just require laravel and take `app` property. it's the recomended way of using it.
 ```lua
 local app = require("laravel").app